ngandlau/ngandlau.github.io/content/posts/the-story-of-more.md

 ## fossil fuels

 Fossil fuels are finite.
-At current rates of usage, we have:
-* oil for ~50 years
-* natural gas for ~50 years
-* coal for ~150 years

-* But the rate of usage is growing.
+The rate of fossil fuel usage is growing.
+At current rates of usage, we have left: oil for 50 years, natural gas for 50 years, coal for 150 years (this calculation only considers the *known knowns* of oil/gas/coal resources).

-* There is a mismatch between who *has* fossil fuels (e.g. Saudi Arabia has 50% of oil) and who uses it (e.g. America uses most of oil).
+There is a mismatch between who *has* fossil fuels (e.g. Saudi Arabia has 50% of oil) and who uses it (e.g. America uses most of oil).
+This changes the relationship of power.

-* **biofuels**
-  * biofuels are made from crops (that could otherwise be used for food, though biofuels is in parts made of the inedible parts of the crops).
-  * biofuels are produced by means of fermentation. anything that contains carbohydrates can be fermented into alcohol, Ethanol.
-The produced alcohol is then mixed with gasoline to extend it.
+**biofuels**: Biofuels are made by fermenting crops (e.g. corn in US, sugarcane in Brazil) to create Alcohol, which in turn is mixed with existing fuel in order to extend it.

-  * essentially, we take some % of our harvest and convert it into fuels, or, rather, to create liquids to mix with existing fuels in order to extend them.
+* To produce biofuels, we take some % of our (partly edible!) harvest and to produce fuels.
-  * biofuels are considered *renewable* because corn, sugarcane, ... grow every year.
-  * the problem with biofuels is that you (1) convert partly edible food into fuels.
-And (2) the biofuel may be "renewable" in some sense, but it is not really green, because to produce the crops you still have to pay the typical agriculture costs of irrigation, fertilizers, pesticides.
-And (3) the conversion rate is pretty bad, e.g. you need 20kg sugarcane to produce 1L of biofuel.
-  * as of today, 20% of grain on planet Earth is used for biofuels.
+* 20% of grain on planet Earth is used for biofuels.
-  * we essentially use our harvest to produce fuels, because we have so much demand of it.
-  * there are geopolitical reasons: for example, the US can produce its own biofuel from its home-grown corn.
-This reduces the US's dependence on fossil fuel imports from other parts of the world, especially the Middle East.
+* The rate of conversion is often very inefficient: it takes 20kg of sugarcane to produce 1L of biofuel.
+* The reason we produce biofuels is, in parts, political: It is a way to produce domestically, hence reducing the dependency on fossil fuel imports from foreign countries, especially from those in the Middle East.
+The US produces biofuel from their domestic corn produce.

-## more quotes
+# more quotes

 > "every single field crop that I rsearched ... shared a substantial increase in yield over the last half century"